Direct marketing communicates information about a product or business to an individual customer without using a mass distribution channel.

-- It is measurable.
-Direct marketing uses a number of built-in ways to track the success of each campaign, allowing you to improve with each mail or email cycle.
+- Measurable: Direct marketing provides ways to track the success of each campaign.
+This data lets you tweak and improve your approach with each new campaign cycle.

 What are the 4 main types of direct marketing?

-- Email Marketing: Sending promotions, newsletters, and other messages to a list of contacts via email.
+- Email marketing: This involves sending promotions, newsletters, and other messages to a list of contacts via email.

-- Mobile Marketing: Reaching consumers through SMS text messages, mobile apps, and other mobile technologies.
+- Mobile marketing: This strategy reaches consumers through SMS text messages, mobile apps, and other mobile technologies.

-- Social Media Marketing: Using social media platforms such as Twitter, Facebook, and Instagram to promote products and services.
+- Social media marketing: Brands use social media platforms like Facebook and Instagram to promote products and services.

-- Direct Mail: Sending promotional materials directly to consumers via post.
+- Direct mail: This involves sending promotional materials directly to consumers via post.